LogtalkDotOrg/logtalk3/scripts/pack/logtalk/README.md

 that loads Logtalk in exactly the same way as when Logtalk is installed using on of its prebuilt installers.

-When using the directive above, the LOGTALKHOME and LOGTALKUSER shell environment variables are set just for the running SWI-Prolog process to the `../logtalk-3.00.0-stable` directory.
+When using the directive above, the `LOGTALKHOME` and `LOGTALKUSER` shell environment variables are set, just for the duration of the SWI-Prolog process, to the full path of the `../logtalk-3.00.1` directory.

-For easy access the contents of the Logtalk installation folder (e.g. documentation or examples) you can create a symbolic link to the `../logtalk-3.00.0-stable` directory (in e.g. your home directory).
+For easy access to the contents of the Logtalk installation folder (e.g. documentation or examples) you can create a symbolic link to the `../logtalk-3.00.01` directory (in e.g. your home directory).
 Its full path can be easily found by using the query:

 	?- pack_info(logtalk).

-The `../logtalk-3.00.0-stable` directory contains a `settings.lgt` file that makes loading of Logtalk silent.
-If you make other changes to this file, or to other contents of the `../logtalk-3.00.0-stable` directory, be sure to make a backup before upgrading Logtalk or removing its pack.
+The `../logtalk-3.00.1` directory contains a `settings.lgt` file that makes loading of Logtalk silent.
+If you make other changes to this file, or to other contents of the `../logtalk-3.00.1` directory, be sure to make a backup before upgrading or removing this pack.